 • Requires only a cursory check (Do you have Catcher in the Rye?)

 Tech Training, Formal and Informal – Walking patrons through using online resources (VOL, Overdrive), whether offered by the library or not, counts as tech training no matter the communication.
 Simply giving them the link, or a login and password doesn’t count (but would count as a reference question), but any coaching beyond that would.

 Outreach – Remember that there are outreach numbers for deliveries to homes, to childcare providers and centers (probably not relevant), and to other sites, which includes anything else.
 Count each visit to a site, not each item or recipient, whether the delivered items are cataloged or freebies.

-Programming – This is where it gets complicated.
-IMLS’s programming numbers do not count events that have been recorded, unless they were prerecorded and then presented at a scheduled time.
-In a sense, the defining factor is whether your audience is all participating at the same time, or watching whenever they want.
-We plan to break programming into three different questions for the next report (see below).
+Programming (Update) – Please separate out programming numbers between in-person, virtual, and recorded sessions (see below for the differences).
 I would recommend against inventing a multiplier for virtual programs (such as one view assuming one parent + one child), and rather treat them as apples and oranges.
 If possible, break out programs by age group targeted (children, YA, adult), and break out attendance by who the program targets, not the age of individual attendees.

 |Type||Definition||How to Track|

 |In-Person||It’s in-person||Count number of programs and attendance.|

 It is broadcast live OR posted at a scheduled time, and viewers can